So What’s The Truth?

 Cable & Wireless was the country’s first alternative leased line provider to BT.
 Vodafone acquired the UK arm of Cable & Wireless in 2012.
 This was a big advantage for Vodafone.
 Vodafone use the leased lines to provide bandwidth to thousands of its mobile phone masts across the country.

 City of London Telecommunications began supplying leased lines to Britain’s financial district, they then extended their coverage to include Docklands, central Birmingham and Manchester.
-In the UK, they do not compete for services outside of these areas as they also concentrate on major European cities.
+In the UK, they do not compete for services outside of these areas as they also concentrate on major European cities and more recently, global markets.

 Wrong!
 This is where we come into our own.
 We have all had a bad experience with a provider including myself and sometimes we all have to expect the inevitable delays that occasionally happen when ordering a leased line.